-Activity 2 Reviewing your notes on the last section Allow about 10 minutes for this activity.
+Activity 2 Reviewing your notes on the last section

 Spend a few minutes looking back over your notes on learning communities.
 Do they make sense to you?
 Do you think you have all the main points?

 You should have identified three theorists: Vygotsky, Lave and Wenger.
 Lave and Wenger's theory had a name - communities of practice; while you probably had to describe Vygotsky's theory a bit more - that what we learn depends on the society in which we live.
 You might have also noted the three features (or 'criteria') that make up a community of practice, and the example of St Kilda in relation to Vygotsky.